getlantern/zenodb/README.md

 Check out the [zenodbdemo](zenodbdemo/zenodbdemo.go) for an example of how to embed zenodb.

+## Clustering

+### Performance timestamps

+* Partition on high cardinality fields/combinations that you frequently query
+* Don't partition on low-cardinality fields as these will tend to hotspot one one or another partition and slow down synchronization from the leader.
+* Don't partition on too many different fields/combinations is this will increase amount of data that each follower has to synchronize.

 ## Acknowledgements

  * [sqlparser](https://github.com/xwb1989/sqlparser) - Go SQL parser